CloudCannon/rcc/README.md

 ## Supported SSGs

-While the Rosey CloudCannon Connector is mostly agnostic to which SSG you use, the markdown processing for each SSG is slightly different.
-We need to extend this markdown processing so that we automatically tag our block-level html body content with `data-rosey` tags, usually using some kind of custom plugin.
+While the Rosey CloudCannon Connector is mostly agnostic to which SSG you use to generate your static site, the markdown processing for each SSG is slightly different.
+We need to extend whatever markdown processing the SSG natively uses so that we automatically tag our block-level html body content with `data-rosey` tags, usually using some kind of custom plugin.

 We have provided plugins for, and currently support: